Royal Palace of Brussels: Extensions by Leopold II

-After the Belgian Revolution, the Royal Palace was offered to Prince Leopold of Saxe-Coburg-Gotha when he ascended the throne as H.M.
-Leopold I, the first King of the Belgians.
+After the Belgian Revolution in 1830–31, the Royal Palace was offered to Prince Leopold of Saxe-Coburg-Gotha when he ascended the throne as King Leopold I, the first King of the Belgians.
 Just like his predecessor, William II, he used the palace mainly for official receptions and other representational purposes and lived in the Royal Palace of Laeken.
 During his reign (until 1865), little was changed to the palace.
 It was his son and successor, King Leopold II, who judging the building to be too modest for a king of his stature, kept on enlarging and embellishing the palace until his death in 1909.

-During Leopold II's reign, the palace nearly doubled in surface.
-The houses located between the different buildings were destroyed and gave way to two symmetrical curved galleries which considerably widened the length of the building.
-A large part of the shallow grounds located in front of the palace were also filled in, in order to increase the space in front of its facade.
+During Leopold II's reign, the palace nearly doubled in surface area.
+The houses located between the different buildings were destroyed and gave way to two symmetrical curved galleries, which considerably widened the length of the building.
+A large part of the shallow grounds located in front of the palace were also filled in, in order to increase the space in front of its façade.
 After the designs of the king's architect Alphonse Balat, imposing rooms like the Grand Staircase, the Throne Room and the Grand Gallery were added.
-Balat also planned a new facade but died before the plans could be executed.
+Balat also planned a new façade but died before the plans could be executed.

+The palace's current façade was only executed after 1904 according to new plans by the architect Henri Maquet.
+Suys' façade was demolished for this undertaking and the new façade was added to the gutted salons.
+The salons and the Empire Room in the east wing were restored, as were the Hall of Mirrors and new salons in the west wing.
+The sculpture of the façade's pediment shows an allegorical figure of Belgium flanked by groups representing Industry and Agriculture, by the sculptor Thomas Vinçotte.
+The new design includes a formal front garden with gilded railings, gates and balustrades, separating the building from the Place des Palais.

+Contemporary

+The work left unfinished at the death of Leopold II in 1909 and Maquet in 1911 was taken up under King Albert I by Maquet's pupil, Octave Flanneau, who rebuilt the Hôtel de la Liste Civile.
+Interrupted by the First World War, it resumed in 1920.
+In 1930, the interior of the east wing was rebuilt.
+In 1934–1936, the study plan for the ground floor was drawn up by Henri van de Velde.
+The west wing was inhabited by Prince Charles, Count of Flanders, who converted the greenhouse into the Flemish Hall in 1938.